 BUT HOW MANY COVENANTS ARE THERE?

-All seven of these covenants are discussed in the Old Testament.
+All of these covenants are discussed in the Old Testament.
 The New Testament only mentions the covenants with Abraham, Moses and the children of Israel, and some parts of the Levitic, but it does not go into the detail with these other covenants that the Old Testament does.
 And just as the “New Testament” highlights certain aspects of the Old Testament, so the next covenant will highlight other aspects of it.

 WHAT ABOUT THE ADAMIC COVENANT?

 Should this be counted among the covenants?
 There are many who claim that all of the elements of covenant are there in the Garden of Eden, but I excluded it from the minimum list because the word “covenant” is not used in the Eden account, and I believe it’s because God did not want the word “covenant” associated with Eden.

 HOW CAN IT BE DONE WHEN IT’S NOT FINISHED?

 So when we consider the fact that there’s another covenant coming, a final covenant, for the Millennial reign, and that God has NOT completely fulfilled all the previous covenants either, then how can we legitimately claim that the “Old Testament has been fulfilled” or that the “Old Testament is no longer relevant”?
 Those who make either one of these claims has apparently not spent any time, or very little time, actually studying the Hebrew Bible/Old Testament, because if they did, they would see, as I do, what a clearly unfounded claim that they are actually making.

 “DIDN’T JESUS SAY ON THE CROSS, ‘IT IS FINISHED’?”